 Stop putting big silly looking big wheels on your car.

 It blows me away when I see people driving cars with these big 22″ wheels.
 Who are you trying to impress anyways?
 The guy or girl waiting next to you at the stoplight?
 You will never meet them again after you drive away.
 Save your money, your car already has wheels on it.
 Also switching from your factory wheels and moving up to larger wheels adds considerable unsprung weight to the car.
 A recent test showed that moving from a 16″ wheel to a 20″ wheel degrades acceleration, braking, handling and fuel economy all by about 25%.
 Stop the madness and save your money.
+And if you want to repaint your car, you can shop kits now at Paint For Cars website.

 Stop burning rubber.